owid/owid-grapher/README.md

 ⚠️

 **Note: As of April 5th 2022, we have [changed](https://github.com/owid/owid-grapher/pull/1359) the environment variable naming and MySQL port used by the database.
-If you've been running this project since before then, please update your `.env` and MySQL client accordingly.**
+If you've been running this project since before then, please update your `.env` and MySQL client accordingly (see the [example file](./.env.example) as a reference for the required changes).**

 ⚠️